 © Owen Davey at Folio Art

-So to be prepared for Ebola in the future, we need to discover how the virus moves through the wild and the city alike.
+So to be prepared for Ebola, we need to discover how the virus moves through the wild and the city alike.
 We must find out where it thrives and how it spills over, and we must track it to all of the places it goes when we are not watching from the hospital bedside.
 With Ebola, there remain too many questions for us to rest easy.